-Since the 2020 election, lawmakers in 19 states have passed 34 laws that restrict voting rights.
-It is not a coincidence that seven of those states have a long history of suppressing African Americans’ access to the ballot box.
+After the 2020 election, lawmakers in 20 states passed a total of 58 laws that restrict voting rights.
+This trend continued in the first half of 2023, when legislatures passed 13 of those laws.
+The lawmakers have justified these measures on the basis of false claims of election fraud or interference.
+It is not a coincidence that several of these states have a long history of suppressing African Americans’ access to the ballot box.

 How You Can Help